Open Research Software

 At the Helmholtz Centers, various research software initiatives are currently being implemented.
 Since 2016, the Task Group Research Software of the Working Group on Open Science in the Helmholtz Association has been dedicated to the accessibility and re-use of research software in the context of Open Science.
-The Helmholtz Association Open Science Working Group adopted a position paper (please note: available in German only) on this topic in March 2017 and published recommendations for the implementation of guidelines and directives for the handling of scientific software at the Helmholtz Centres in a first version in November 2017.
-After further discussion of these recommendations in the Helmholtz Association, a model policy for the sustainable use of research software at Helmholtz centers, which was adopted by the Open Science Working Group together with the revised recommendations in November 2019.
+The Helmholtz Association Open Science working group adopted a position paper on this topic in March 2017 and published recommendations for the implementation of guidelines and directives for the handling of scientific software at the Helmholtz Centres in a first version in November 2017.
+After further discussion of these recommendations in the Helmholtz Association, a model policy for the sustainable use of research software at the Helmholtz Centres was developed, which was adopted by the Open Science Working Group together with the revised recommendations in November 2019.
 A checklist to help Helmholtz Centers implement sustainable research software policies was published in 2020.

 With the launch of the Software Services Cluster of the Helmholtz Federated IT Services (HIFIS) platform within the Helmholtz Incubator Information and Data Science in 2019, the goal is to create a powerful IT service platform that connects knowledge from all Helmholtz centers.
 Both the working group and the HIFIS platform are dedicated to the sustainable use of research software in the Helmholtz Association, which documents a high overlap in personnel between the actors.
 To further advance the topic in Helmholtz in a coordinated manner, the Task Group Research Software and the Software Services Platform of HIFIS have formed the Forum Research Software in the Helmholtz Association since 2020.
 Currently, the Forum is initiating a Helmholtz-wide process to support the further implementation of policies for research software.